ministryofjustice/analytics-platform-control-panel/README.md

 - Interact with local infrastructure through LocalStack **(currently under development)**

-For better understanding of the environment variables used in this app, please check the [Control Panel environment variables](./doc/environment.md) file.
+For better understanding of the settings and environment variables used in this app, please check the [Control Panel settings and environment variables](./doc/environment.md) file.

 ## Other useful documentation